plumed/plumed2/user-doc/Installation.md

 \page Installation Installation

-The instructions that follow explain how to compile a single version of plumed on a local machine.
+The instructions that follow explain how to configure, compile and install a single version of plumed on a local machine.
 For most users the instructions below will work fine.
 A small fraction of users will want to do something more complicated at install time.
 Such users can use the "How would you like to build PLUMED" button below to get instructions on what to do in these more exotic cases.

+It is perhaps easiest to install PLUMED using the macports or conda package manager.
+For instructions on how to install PLUMED in this way "How would you like to build PLUMED" button.

 You will find a "show defaults" button by the boxes that shows a configure command below.
 If you click this button the default flags that are used when that command is executed are shown.
 Information on what is controlled by each flag is provided through tooltips, which you are shown if you hover over the flag.